 NOTE: If flood reflectors are used there is no set focus distance.
 The screen to substrate distance is not as critical and can be adjusted to vary dosage.
-However, optimum performance can be achieved at a distance of 53.3 mm (2.1 in.)

 NOTE: Detailed dimensional data is provided for the lamphead on page 7-3 in the Specifications section.